-Once authorized for access to the ETF Web Applications, employers can use the 'WRS Account Update' application to create an eligible employee's individual WRS account, reactivate an inactive WRS account and update or correct the account's descriptive data fields, such as name and/or address, employment begin date, and/or employment category.
-If a social security number, birthdate, and/or gender needs to be corrected, an Employee Identification Correction (ET-2810) form must be completed and submitted to ETF.
+Once authorized for access to the ETF Web Applications, employers can use the 'WRS Account Update' or 'WRS Transaction Upload' application to create an eligible employee's individual WRS account, reactivate an inactive WRS account and update or correct the account's descriptive data fields, such as name and/or address, sex, employment begin date, and/or employment category.
+If a social security number and/or birthdate needs to be corrected, an Employee Identification Correction (ET-2810) form must be completed and submitted to ETF.